 "It's been the position of our office that we didn't have any concerns for public safety," Andrews said.
 "He had been a model inmate, he had gone under many rehabilitative efforts that were presented to him."

-Andrews said Vedam's charges for drug trafficking are only for small amounts of LSD, which Benach also pointed to during the hearing.
+Nanes, Andrews and Benach all pointed out that Vedam's convictions for drug trafficking are only for small amounts of LSD.

-Vedam has until March 19 to appeal the judge's decision to deny bond.
+Vedam’s attorneys say they’re going to appeal the judge’s decision to deny bond.
+The deadline to do that is March 19.
 Until then, he is being held at the Moshannon Valley Processing Center near Philipsburg.